 Whether a policy responds is dependent on the particular wording, and as always a starting point is to carefully check the full policy wording when considering any potential COVID-19 claims.

 - The nature of an insurance policy is to protect against unforeseen or unknown risks and will not protect against known circumstances.
-At the moment there is not a uniform approach by insurers in this regard.
-Different dates have been specified by different insurers as to when the COVID-19 became a known circumstance, but somewhere between 20 January and 25 January would seem to be the likely dates adopted by the insurance market.
+At the moment there is not a uniform approach by insurers and different dates as to when the 2019-nCoV became a known circumstance.

 - For event cancellation, it is common to see exclusions for SARS, Avian and Swine Flu or Atypical Pneumonia or other pandemic influenza outbreaks.
 As a general principle, insurers carry the burden of proof when seeking to rely on an exclusion clause; it is crucial that there is sufficient evidence that COVID-19 fits within any communicable disease exclusion and ultimately this may require expert medical evidence.